 Conference Chair: David S-K. Ting, University of Windsor

-Technical Program Chair: Ahmadreza Vasel-Be-Hagh, Tennessee Technological University
+Technical Program Chair: Ahmadreza Vasel-Be-Hagh, University of South Florida

 Logistics Chairs: Jacqueline Stagner & Marissa Hatt, University of Windsor